 This code will:

-- Waiting for the page DOM content to load completely.
+- Wait for the page DOM content to load.

 - Find all elements with

-data-srcattributes<img>tag, as well as those manually addedlazyload-imageclass:<img>Label. - If the browser supports
+data-srcproperties<img>tags, as well as those we manually addedlazyload-imageclass<img>. - If the browser supports

-Intersection Observer - When the image enters the visible area,
+Intersection Observer, then create an observer to monitor these images. - When the image enters the visible area, it will

-data-srctosrcthen removedata-srcproperties andlazyload-imagethe class, and stop observing the image. - for those that do not support
+data-srcthe value tosrcand then removedata-srcattributes andlazyload-imagethe class and stop observing the image. - For those that do not support

-Intersection ObserverAn outdated browser, provides an alternative solution (in the example it is loaded directly, you can also use other compatibility libraries).
+Intersection ObserverAn outdated browser, provide an alternative solution (as shown in the example, it is loaded directly, you can also use other compatibility libraries).

 Test and verify

-Complete the above configuration and you can open your website and verify it through the browser's developer tools:
+After completing the above configuration, you can open your website and verify it through the browser's developer tools:

-- Open developer toolsIn Chrome, Firefox, and other browsers, press
+- Open Developer ToolsPress in Chrome, Firefox, and other browsers

-F12to open the developer tools. - Switch to the "Network" tabThis will display all resources loaded on the page.
+F12to open the developer tools. - Switch to the "Network" (Network) tab.This will display all resources loaded on the page.

 - Filter image resourcesIn the Network tab, select the 'Image' (Img) or 'Media' filter.

-If everything is normal, the images on your AnQiCMS website have successfully achieved lazy loading effects.
+If everything goes well, the images on your AnQiCMS website have successfully achieved lazy loading effects.

 Summary

-Through the combination of AnQiCMS flexible template tags with front-end JavaScript, achieving lazy loading of images is not complex.This can not only effectively improve the loading speed and user experience of the website, reduce unnecessary bandwidth consumption, but also greatly benefit the website's SEO performance.lazy="data-src"The clever use and the配合 of frontend lazy loading JavaScript are the core of picture 'lazy loading'.
+By combining AnQiCMS flexible template tags with front-end JavaScript, implementing lazy loading of images is not complicated.This not only effectively improves the website's loading speed and user experience, reduces unnecessary bandwidth consumption, but also greatly benefits the website's SEO performance.Remember, the image format conversion and compression on the backend is a cherry on top, while the template inlazy="data-src"The clever application and the cooperation with front-end lazy loading JavaScript are the core of image 'on-demand loading'.

-AnQiCMSlazyParameters are only responsible for tagging the imagesrcrename the property todata-srcetc., it does not
+AnQiCMS'lazyThe parameter is only responsible for the image tag'ssrcattribute renamed todata-srcetc., it does not itself